saberfazliahmadi/Laravel-Tips/README.md

-# 💡 PHP → LARAVEL TIPS
+# 💡 PHP => LARAVEL TIPS

-🔰 Welcome to the **PHP => LARAVEL TIPS** repository!
-This is a curated collection of tips, tricks, and best practices to help you master PHP => Laravel, empowering you to build robust, scalable applications with ease.
+🔰 Welcome to the **PHP → LARAVEL TIPS** repository!
+This is a curated collection of tips, tricks, and best practices to help you master PHP and Laravel, empowering you to build robust, scalable applications with ease.

 ---